 - You do not want to expend resources and time to maintain the infrastructure, hardware, and software, attend to bug fixes and corrections in environment

-- You want quicker time for deployment, agile setup and faster turnaround of operations.
+- You want a quicker time for deployment, agile setup, and faster turnaround of operations.

 Cloud-based deployments have made business software more accessible than ever, and the majority of businesses today are choosing it over on-premise because of cost, agility, and ease of use.
 On-premise solutions are still a viable option for companies with serious security concerns and specific regulatory and control needs.
 Enterprises should evaluate their business needs well and deliberate on what each option has to offer, before choosing either cloud or on-premise.

 Once the decision on the cloud has been made, there is the other big decision on which third-party provider to select.
 There are various options available and, once again, you need to consider various factors while choosing the right provider for your needs.
 However, we shall cover that in our next blog “How to Choose the Best Cloud Providers in the Market” – watch out for it.